great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 title: 'Data Quality: Ensuring Schema Consistency with Great Expectations'
 ---

-When working with data, you might face common challenges that necessitate a data quality platform.
+Data schema refers to the structural blueprint of a dataset, encompassing elements such as column names, data types, and the overall organization of information.
+When working with data, ensuring that it adheres to its predefined schema is a critical aspect of data quality management.
+This process, known as schema validation, is among the top priority use cases for data quality platforms.

-Schema changes, such as the presence or type of information, are among the top priority use cases for data validation.
-Validating your data's schema involves ensuring that the structure of your dataset (e.g., column names and types) adheres to predefined rules.
-This step is crucial for maintaining data reliability and usability in downstream tasks.
+Validating your data's schema is crucial for maintaining data reliability and usability in downstream tasks.
+This process involves checking that the structure of your dataset conforms to established rules, such as verifying column names, data types, and the presence of required fields.
+Schema changes, whether planned or unexpected, can significantly impact data integrity and the performance of data-dependent systems.

 Great Expectations (GX) provides a powerful suite of schema-focused **Expectations** that allow you to define and enforce the structural integrity of your datasets.
-This guide will walk you through leveraging these Expectations to establish robust schema validation within your data pipelines.
+These tools enable you to establish robust schema validation within your data pipelines, helping to catch and address schema-related issues before they propagate through your data ecosystem.
+This guide will walk you through leveraging these Expectations to implement effective schema validation in your data workflows.

 ### Key Schema Expectations